Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 Heat Performance Insights

-- The Heat, who rank 16th in the league with 12 threes per game, are shooting just 34.4% from three-point land, which is fourth-worst in the NBA.
+- The Heat rank 16th in the NBA by making 12 treys per contest, but they sport a 34.4% shooting percentage from beyond the arc, which ranks fourth-worst in the league.

 Knicks Performance Insights

+- This season the Knicks are third-worst in the league in assists at 22.9 per game.

-- With 22.9 assists per game, the Knicks are third-worst in the NBA.
+- At 12.6 made 3-pointers per game and shooting 35.4% from downtown, the Knicks are 11th and 19th in the NBA, respectively, in those categories.

-- New York attempts 40% percent of its shots from behind the 3-point line, and 30.1% of its made baskets are from there.
-Inside the arc, it takes 60% of its shots, with 69.9% of its makes coming from there.
+- New York attempts 40% percent of its shots from behind the 3-point line, and 60% percent from inside it.
+In terms of makes, 30.1% of New York's baskets are 3-pointers, and 69.9% are 2-pointers.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.